Episode 508

 Profile picture for Grant Chandler

-Along with Kathleen Budge, Grant A. Chandler, Ph.D. is the author Powerful Student Care: Honoring Each Learning as Distinctive & Irreplaceable (ASCD, 2023).
-Chandler brings over 35 years of practical experience as a high school teacher, building and central office administrator, higher education dean, professional learning director in an outreach department at a large research university, and as a technical support provider and executive coach.
-He is currently the president and chief executive officer of Students Matter.
+Dr. Chandler is currently the president and chief executive officer of Students Matter, the producer of The Wheelhouse.
+Along with Kathleen M. Budge, Chandler, is the author Powerful Student Care: Honoring Each Learning as Distinctive & Irreplaceable (ASCD, 2023).
+Chandler brings over 35 years of practical experience as a high school teacher, building and central office administrator, higher education dean, professional learning director in an outreach department at a large research university, and as a technical support provider and executive coach. .
 Since 2005, Chandler has provided technical support to over 350 districts in developing systemic approaches to solving student learning issues and was recognized by the US Department of Education as a national expert in small learning communities.
 He has designed and led professional learning experiences at many levels of the K-12 arena and for many different audiences and has conducted numerous workshops at national, state, and regional conferences.
 His consultancies include boards of education, state and regional service providers; as well as individual schools and local districts across the United States and internationally.
 In his spare time, he’s writing a children’s book and raises standard poodles for animal assisted activities.
 Contact him at grantchandler@ourstudentsmatter.org or www.linkedin.com/in/grant-a-chandler.